-This course provides an introduction to the study of Economics.
-The course examines economic behaviors through the lenses of both microeconomics and macroeconomics.
-Foundational concepts in microeconomics include supply and demand, market structures, labor, and types of business organizations.
-Macroeconomics, the study of economic behavior as a whole, includes topics such as money, banking, finance, inflation, stimulating economic growth, and the role of government in the economy.
+This year-long course provides a foundation in the study of economics while examining economic behaviors through the lenses of both microeconomics and macroeconomics.
+Foundational concepts in microeconomics include thinking like an economist, supply and demand, markets and prices, and competition within market structures.
+Macroeconomics, the study of economic behavior as a whole, includes the study of topics such as economic fluctuations as seen through GDP, money and inflation, stimulating economic growth, and the role of government in an economy.
+The final unit of the course will give students an opportunity to engage in a project that will grow their understanding of personal finance.

-HUMAN GEOGRAPHY
+HUMAN GEOGRAPHY | Length: Year

-The course introduces students to the systematic study of patterns and processes that have shaped human understanding, and use and alteration of the Earth.
-Students employ spatial concepts and landscape analysis to examine socio-economic organization and its environmental consequences.
-The course teaches students how to use and interpret maps, data sets, and geographic models.
+The course introduces students to the systematic study of patterns and processes that have shaped human understanding, and use and alteration of the Earth, Students employ spatial concepts and landscape analysis to examine socio-economic organization and its environmental consequences.
+The course teaches students how to use and interpret maps. data sets, and geographic models.
 GIS, aerial photographs, and satellite images, though not required, can be used effectively in the course.
 They also learn about the methods and tools geographers use in their research and applications.
 The course teaches spatial relationships at different scales ranging from the local to the global.
 Our school is set in one of the great world cities, in a biodiversity hotspot, and in the world's leading urban planning environment; Singapore is a living laboratory for many of the class themes, and will help students to better understand and appreciate their sense of place.